CAN DBC File Explained - A Simple Intro [+Editor Playground]

 Big endian vs. little-endian (advanced)

-In the example, we use little-endian, meaning that the 'bit start' in the DBC file reflects the position of least-significant bit (LSB).
-If you add a DBC signal in a DBC file viewer (e.g. Vector CANDB++), the LSB is also used as the bit start in the DBC editor.
+In the example, we use little-endian (Intel), meaning that the 'bit start' in the DBC file reflects the position of least-significant bit (LSB).
+If you add a DBC signal in a DBC file viewer from Vector (CANDB++) or Kvaser, the LSB is also used as the bit start in the DBC editor.

-If you instead add a big-endian signal in a DBC editor GUI, you'll still see the LSB as the bit start - but when you save the DBC, the bit start is set to the most significant bit (MSB) in the signal.
-This approach makes GUI editing more intuitive, but can be a confusing if you switch between a GUI and text editor.
+If you instead add a big-endian (Motorola) signal in a DBC editor GUI, you'll still see the LSB as the bit start - but when you save the DBC, the bit start is set to the most significant bit (MSB) in the signal.
+This approach is designed to make the GUI editing more intuitive, but can be confusing if you switch between a GUI and text editor.

 The EngineSpeed signal is little-endian (@1) and we therefore need to reorder the byte sequence from 6813 to 1368.